4320 W. Vickery Blvd, Suite A, Fort Worth, TX 76107

 Don’t let your past ruin your future – call our skilled Fort Worth criminal defense lawyers today

 If events of your past are like a dark cloud hanging over your future, don’t despair.
 Give us a call.
-The Fort Worth & Southlake criminal defense attorneys at the Law Office of Kyle Whitaker understand the importance of having a clean slate, and we work aggressively on your behalf to give you a new start on life.
+The Fort Worth criminal defense attorneys at the Law Office of Kyle Whitaker understand the importance of having a clean slate, and we work aggressively on your behalf to give you a new start on life.
 Contact our office today to schedule a free consultation regarding your case at 817-332-7703 or online.